unstoppabledomains/dev-docs/getting-started/domain-registry-essentials/cns-architecture-overview.md

 ![Relation between Registry and Resolver smart contracts](/images/registry_resolver_relation-22231.svg)

-<figcaption style="text-align: center">Relation between Registry and Resolver smart contracts</figcaption>
+<figcaption>Relation between Registry and Resolver smart contracts</figcaption>
 </figure>

 There is only one `Registry` smart contract deployed in the Ethereum Mainnet, but there are many versions of `Resolver` smart contracts.
 In theory, every domain could use a different `Resolver` contract but in practice the majority of domains are managed by the same `Resolver` smart contract instance (like Resolver 1 in the example above).